NASUK artists getting together in Wodonga Gallery, Rainham Essex

 The Journey

-Encapsulate the transitional journey of selflessness and restlessness from my place of origin to my new environment through art.
+Encapsulates the transitional journey of selflessness and restlessness from my place of origin to my new environment through art.
 In quest for a peculiar identity, irreplaceable and as an imprint along the sea shore even though caught up in a new civilization.
 There is a wind of change, the rippling it formed and the impact from the source it generated will leave a legacy for continuity.
 This is my journey, telling the story from my never ending installation.
 The story is not to be sold but to be told.

 Kunle Adegborioye ” MOTHERS DREAM OF EL DORADO” 2024 Print making/Mixed Media on Canvas 107cm x 132cm